MarkGoncharovAl/ILab/OpenCL_Math/README.md

 NVidia code
 ===========
 Code from the article for easy reading:
     > Example 44-1.
-The Conjugate Gradient Solver
+The Conjugate Gradient Solve
     > ```c
     > void clCGSolver::solveInit()
     > {